The Sword That Turned Inward: Understanding the Warrior Wound

 The Neuroscience of the Armored Self

-In both cases, the Hypothalamic-Pituitary-Adrenal axis, the body's stress response system, has been running at elevated capacity for so long that the person has lost access to their own baseline.
+In both cases, research on the stress response suggests that the body's stress response system has been running at elevated capacity for so long that the person has lost access to their own baseline.
 They no longer know what it feels like to be at rest.
 They only know how to be at war.

 The Wound Beneath the Wound